 In your third trimester, you have a super long to-do-list I know but there is one thing you can’t forget and that is your postpartum recovery essentials!
-You will need these more then you know if your a first-time momma and if you are on baby number two then you know these are things you need in your postpartum care kit.
+You will need these more than you know if your a first-time momma and if you are on baby number two then you know these are things you need in your postpartum care kit.

 Postpartum Must Haves List

-Here is your postpartum survival kit with everything you need to have in it for in order to have a better recovery.
-Giving birth is hard on your body afterword in order to help your recovery go a little smoother here are the items you are going to want and need after giving birth.
+Here is your postpartum survival kit with everything you need to have in it in order to have a better recovery.
+Giving birth is hard on your body afterward in order to help your recovery go a little smoother here are the items you are going to want and need after giving birth.
 You want to get these items right away so your not scrambling to find them the week your due or have your husband or significant other go hunt for these items after you had the baby.

 This post contains affiliate links see *disclosure for details

 Vaginal Birth Essentials

-For faster healing, you need to get this wonderful post-partum stitches oil that works for both vaginal and cesarean birth and let me tell you it works really well at soothing tight skin from c sections and those stitches after an episiotomy or tearing and soreness.
+For faster healing, you need to get this wonderful post-partum stitches oil that works for both vaginal and cesarean birth, and let me tell you it works really well at soothing tight skin from c sections and those stitches after an episiotomy or tearing and soreness.
 It soothes and refreshes your skin with no need to rub or massage it in.
 What I love is the natural ingredients that are in it and the wonderful refreshing smell, which helps when you are feeling really icky.